 File your taxes: This is the biggest one.
 If you haven’t filed your taxes for a year or more, you’re essentially begging the IRS to audit you.

-Record every payment: Your income is a big piece of what makes you “auditable,” so if your income is significantly lower or higher than the average household, it will increase your chances of getting audited.
+Record every payment, especially if you are self-employed: Your income is a big piece of what makes you “auditable,” so if your income is significantly lower or higher than the average household, it will increase your chances of getting audited.

 While you can’t exactly change your salary, you can make sure you’ve entered everything correctly.
 If you have multiple revenue sources (for example, if you freelance), it can be hard to keep track of all the income you earn in a year, so you’re more likely to leave out a payment.
 Keep thorough records and make sure you record every payment.

 Check your deductions: If you made any significant charitable contributions, you’re eligible for some well-deserved deductions.
 However, if the deductions are suspiciously high, you’re more likely to get audited.
 (We’re not saying you shouldn’t give generously, but if you gave 80% of your income to charity last year, you could pique the interest of the IRS.)
 If you’re claiming a home office deduction, make sure you’ve actually designated a section of your home strictly for business purposes.